adamsilver/fdpb/01-a-registration-form.md

 ![Medium No Password Sign In](.)

 Not only does this reduce the size of the form to just one field, but it also saves users having to remember another password.
-But whilst this certainly reduces friction on the form in isolation, it does add some of its own.
+Whilst this reduces friction on the form in isolation, in other ways it adds some too.

 First, users might be less familiar with this approach, and many people are worried about online security.
 Second, having to move away from the app to your email account is long winded, especially for users who know their password (or use a password manager).